Prescriptive Scaling Reveals the Evolution of Language Model Capabilities: Sigmoid Scaling Laws for Post-training Performance Boundaries

 \subsection{External Validity: Newly Evaluated Models on \data}

-The Open LLM Leaderboard is not exhaustive: many models are never added, and new releases arrive after the leaderboard's retirement.
-To examine external validity beyond this curated subset, we evaluate additional open-weight models that are absent from the leaderboard, including models released before and after its retirement.
+The Open LLM Leaderboard is not exhaustive: many models are never added, and new releases arrive after the leaderboard's retirement (2025-03-13).
+To examine external validity beyond this curated subset, we evaluate an additional 2.4k open-weight models that are absent from the leaderboard, spanning April 2024 to March 2026.
 Across tasks, the leaderboard-fitted boundary continues to upper-bound the best observed performance in this held-out set, with the main exceptions occurring for \textsc{MATH Lvl 5}, consistent with the temporal non-stationarity highlighted earlier.

-As shown in \Cref{fig:math-new-models}, on \textsc{MATH Lvl 5}, the capability boundary advances primarily at the high-compute end, with little evidence of systematic uplift at smaller compute.
-Appendix~\Cref{sec:new-model} reports results for the remaining tasks.
+As shown in \Cref{fig:math-new-models}, on \textsc{MATH Lvl 5}, the capability boundary advances primarily at the high-compute end, with little evidence of systematic uplift at smaller compute. \Cref{sec:new-model} reports results for the remaining tasks.